 1. Take A Yearly Family Vacation

 Family vacations are great, but right now you have a roadblock, namely your credit card debt.
 I recommend NOT taking a family vacation (except maybe a weekend trip somewhere nearby or a camping trip) until that debt is gone.
 If you follow the debt snowball above, your CC debt will be gone in 2 years, and then you can save up for a family vacation before diving into your student loan payoff/house savings phase.
-I recommend saving about $100/month AFTER you are out of debt COMPLETELY for your vacation fund, and using places like the Fat Wallet Travel Forums to get the most vacation for the least price.
+I recommend saving about $100/month AFTER you are out of debt COMPLETELY for your vacation fund.

 Once you have tackled your mountain of debt, you can focus on building up your savings account.
 I recommend building up 3 to 6 months’ monthly expenses before tackling your next BIG goal below.
 Your expenses will be closer to $3,000 a month now, so save up between $9k – $18k.